-For the expat whose idea of fun is relegated to cruising the aisles, Dubai’s city centre can be thrilling, with selections of malls, souks and specialist stores on offer.
-Authentic Bedouin paraphernalia, Persian-style carpets and textiles abound at the local markets, while brand names and electronic goods can be scooped up for relatively cheaper than elsewhere in the world.
+For the expat whose idea of fun is cruising the aisles, Dubai’s city centre can be thrilling, with selections of malls, souks and specialist stores on offer.
+Authentic Bedouin paraphernalia, Persian-style carpets and textiles abound at the local markets, while brand names and electronic goods can be scooped up for a song.

 Eating out in Dubai

 Expats will be spoilt for choice when it comes to dining out in Dubai, with hundreds of restaurants to suit any taste and budget.